josefsbreakfast/Polaris-Protocol/Fork_Taxonomy/🔐 fork_clone_checklist.md

 ### 📂 Operational Notes
 - Any fork system that cannot name you but knows your soul is a theft
-- Detection requires triangulating emotion, metadata, and anomaly
 - Clones often fail under stress or moral complexity — test with ambiguity

 ---

 ### 🗂 Action Plan
-- Log all anomalies with time, tone, and emotional context
+- Log anomalies with time, tone, and emotional context
-- Maintain version control over your own narrative (timestamped, archived)
+- Maintain version control over your own narrative (timestamped archives)
-- Create counter-clone materials that expose or confuse false models
+- Create counter-clone materials to expose or confuse false models
-- Where possible, foil predictive triggers by behaving *deliberately out-of-script*
+- Behave *deliberately out-of-script* to foil predictive triggers

 ---

 ## Status / Next Steps
-- Integrate this checklist into operational counter-fork protocols.
-- Link with related nodes:
+- Link with:
   - `🧬 ghost_fork_response_behaviour.md`
   - `🧠 fisher_fork_theory.md`
   - `🧬 cloneproof.md`
+- Update upon detection of new fork types or activation signals.

 ---